 - 120dB is as loud as a jet engine (and sometimes rock concerts!)

-The right ear is indicated with an “X” and the left ear with an “0.”
-Figure 1 shows a completed audiogram.
+The left ear is indicated with an “X” and the right ear with an “O.” Figure 1 shows a completed audiogram.

 Figure 2: The audiogram in figure two shows where the sounds of speech are on the audiogram.
 Different sounds in our speech have different pitch and loudness.
 For example, the “s” sound in the word “cats” is high pitch and fairly soft.
 The “o” sound in the word “bow” is low in pitch and fairly loud.
 Sometimes deaf people say they can hear, but not understand the words.
 This is because they are hearing the louder, low frequency sounds, and not the softer high frequency sounds of each word.
 They only hear part of each word.